jamesbvaughan/jamesbvaughan.com/_drafts/college-advice.md

 You will just have to be more self-directed about it.
 Take a look at your social circles and start inviting individuals to go to breakfast or lunch or to just go for a walk with you.
 Some people might think this is strange at first, but I am confident that neither of you will regret it afterward.

 ### Sleep

 I didn't take sleep as seriously as I should have until this year.
-For most of college, I was staying up until sometime between midnight and 3am, and then sleeping in until sometime between 9am and 11am.
+For most of college, I was staying up until sometime between midnight and 3 a.m., and then sleeping in until sometime between 9 a.m. and 11 a.m..
 To make things worse,
 I would often procrastinate homework assignments and studying for exams until the night before and then stay up late studying or finishing the assignment.